CSC (Convention for Safe Containers) Certification

 ISO

-) containers are used for intermodal freight transport.
-These shipping containers are manufactured according to specifications from ISO and are suitable for multiple transportation methods such as truck, rail, or ship.
-ISO regulations designate size, strength, and durability requirements to guarantee that shipping containers are reliable in extreme environments and have the structural integrity required to be lifted by side loaders, cranes, and other equipment.
+Most intermodal freight transport requires ISO (International Standards Organization ) containers.
+ISO containers are suitable for multiple transportation methods such as truck, rail, or ship.
+ISO regulations designate size, strength, and durability requirements so shipping containers are reliable in extreme environments.
+The ISO standards also ensure shipping containers have the structural integrity required to be lifted by side loaders, cranes, and other equipment.

 We sell dry freight and specialized containers such as open-top, flat rack, and platform, which will comply with the ISO regulations.